bcgov/GDX-Analytics/maintenance/measure_tile_performance/README.md

  - `Timestamp`: The ISO 8601 Looker system time timestamp converted from UTC into the America/Vancouver timezome, such as: `2022-01-25T13:39:16-08:00`.
  - `RunTime`: The query run duration in seconds.

 There will be a time delay of 5 mins between each query to save looker from clogging.
+User can change this time dealy bu using `<arg3>` as explained below.

 ## Configuration of Looker.ini